hakimel/reveal.js/README.md

 	// Display a presentation progress bar
 	progress: true,

-	// If true; each slide will be pushed to the browser history
+	// Push each slide change to the browser history
-	history: true,
+	history: false,

-	// Loops the presentation, defaults to false
+	// Loop the presentation
 	loop: false,

+	// Number of milliseconds between automatically proceeding to the
+	// next slide, disabled when set to 0
+	autoSlide: 0,

-	// Flags if mouse wheel navigation should be enabled
+	// Enable slide navigation via mouse wheel
 	mouseWheel: true,

 	// Apply a 3D roll to links on hover